 - Those suffering from acidity, high blood pressure

 - Pregnant and nursing females.
-Caffeine travels through blood, crosses the placenta (contact point of mother and baby) and can have a negative effect on the baby.
+Caffeine travels through the blood, crosses the placenta (contact point of mother and baby) and can have a negative effect on the baby.

 How to cut back?